-- 8.5.1 In Lancashire there are at present over 1,100 Biological Heritage Sites (BHSs) covering 25,000 hectares, which represents 8% of the County's area.
+8.5.1 In Lancashire there are at present over 1,200 Biological Heritage Sites (BHSs) covering 34,294ha.
 BHSs contain valuable habitats such as woodland, species-rich grassland, swamp and salt marsh.
-There are also 'artificial' habitats including, railway embankments and the length of the Lancaster canal which runs through Wyre. - 8.5.2 Previous monitoring (2018) indicated, there were 67 BHSs under active management partially within Wyre Borough covering 3,259 hectares.
-These sites expired during 2018 and therefore need to be re-assessed.
-As data becomes available this will be updated.
+There are also 'artificial' habitats including, railway embankments and the length of the Lancaster canal which runs through Wyre.

+8.5.2 There are 69 BHSs under active management, either wholly or partially within Wyre, covering 3,308ha.
+These sites are currently under review